D-Newberry/DanielN.github.io/README.md

-# Weclome to my project page!
+# Welcome to my project page!

 ## This will be my repository documenting my personal projects and learning experiences.